netspooky/inhale/README.md

 ## Future Features

 * Re-doing the bot plugin for Discord / Matrix
-* Additional binary analysis features - pulling import/export tables, hashing of specific structures in the header, logging all strings etc.
+* Additional binary analysis features - pulling import/export tables, hashing of specific structures in the header, logging all strings etc. Some implemented in telfhash!
 * Checking if the file is the database before adding.
 This feature was removed previously due to specific issues with older versions of ES.
 * Configuration options for requests such as: user agent, timeout, proxy etc.
 * Dockerization of this entire project.